Was Job a Real Person?

 Last week, Jen and I attended a parent mixer for our boys’ Cross Country team.
 Because I’ve somehow become the team photo/video guy, I was asked to bring Cross Country videos that could be shown on a big screen TV, creating some background ambience for the event.

 As I scoured my hard drives to look for videos I could show, I found a few videos that were shown at the last two Cross Country banquets.
-These were almost entirely photos of runners who ran during the course of the season with pictures zooming and and out to popular music.
+These were almost entirely photos of runners who ran during the course of the season with pictures zooming in and out to popular music.

 I was particularly interested in the video from 2 years ago (see video below), when Jacob and Joshua were freshmen.
 I was surprised at how many kids in the video I didn’t recognize at all.
 I wondered who these kids were.